inoxlang/inox/README.md

 data = fs.read!(/etc/passwd)
 ```

-If the imported module ask more permissions than granted an error is thrown:\
+If the imported module asks more permissions than granted an error is thrown:\
 `import: some permissions in the imported module's manifest are not granted: [read path(s) /...] `

 #### **Dropping Permissions**